kudujs/kudu/README.md

 or a Promise which resolves to a Ractive View.
 (If you want to implement views in an alternative technology to Ractive, eg. normal HTML, you can specify a custom _ViewFactory_ to handle different types of views).

+If _onInit_ does not return anything, returns null or a promise that is rejected, the view is cancelled and not rendered

 Example controller:

 ```javascript